 Related Post: The Ghost Towns of Alberta – Rowley

 If you’re a fan of Star Trek, you’ll surely know all about the Vulcan extraterrestrial humanoid species.
 If not, you will at least know about their most famous member, Spock.
 However, the town of Vulcan is not actually named after the Star Trek species.
 Instead takes its name from the Roman God of Fire – which I think is just as cool!

 We decided to stop for a bite to eat to boost our energy before exploring more of Vulcan.
 Sadly, no Star Trek themed restaurant exists in Vulcan.
-I couldn’t locate a replicator, so we ate at a local fast food restaurant across the street from the Vulcan Trek Station.
-The tourist information centre that resembled a landed space station.
+I couldn’t locate a replicator, so we ate at a local fast-food restaurant across the street from the Vulcan Trek Station.
+The tourist information centre resembled a landed space station.

 Vulcan Trek Station